theolivenbaum/resin/README.md

 "Oh, that's pretty cewl."

+Yeah, I know, it's a great framework and apparently a great protocol.
+I found it by googling "serialize binary c# fast".

 The citizens

 For indexing we need something that can analyze text, an Analyzer.
 Also, something that can write index files and store documents, an IndexWriter, FieldFile and a DocumentFile.